abuhelos/weather-app/README.md

 WeatherDetail.jsx:

-- Purpose of the if statement is because weather detail would have a bug if refreshed on the detail page instead of the home page.
-This is because the current location and saved location would have to be fetched again meaning lines of code ran inside the if statement were returning an error since the current weather did not have a value on initial render.
+- There is an if statement because weather detail would have a bug if refreshed on the detail page instead of the home page.
+This is because the currentWeather is initially undefined until it is fetched from OpenWeather.
 - The forecast of the intended city is retrieved from the Open Weather DB once the intial weather is fetched.
 The useParams hook was used to accomplish this since it matches the city name with its corresponding coordinates in the allWeather array.
 - Rendering (Conditionally renders ...Loading if the data has not been received yet or the forecast components if the data has been received)
   - CurrentWeather: Contains more details about the current weather and a google map of the location